Spitfire-Frozone/BeginnerSQL/SQL_Part1_Intro_and_Syntax.md

 ### TOP, LIMIT or ROWNUM
 > specifies the number of records to return
 ### JOIN
-> combines rows from two or more different tables, based on a related column between them
+> combines rows from two or more different tables, based on a related column between them.
+There are 5 types of join.
 ### ON
 > specifies the target of a join